microsoft/FluidFramework/docs/content/faq.md

 What about server-side code, like a bot, interacting with users?

-### Can you put security around DDSs such that you only get updates if you're authorized?
+### Can you put security around DDSes such that you only get updates if you're authorized?

 ### How do you handle Data Loss/Leakage Prevention?